civictechdc/clean-slate/README.md

-`questionText` = question that will be displayed for the user
+`"questionText"` = question that will be displayed for the user

-`answers` = an array of answer objects.
+`"answers"` = an array of answer objects.
 Each answer object should have `"answerText"` and `"next"`.
 This example has two possible answers to the question, but there can be as many as needed.

-`answerText` = words that will be displayed on the buttons
+`"answerText"` = words that will be displayed on the buttons

-`next` = what should the user see next if they click this answer? must be the name of a question OR one of the options defined in endStates (see 2. above)
+`"next"` = what should the user see next if they click this answer? must be the name of a question OR one of the options defined in endStates (see 2. above)

-`helperText` = definitions or explanations of legalese (this can be an empty: `"helperText":[]`)
+`"helperText"` = definitions or explanations of legalese (this can be an empty: `"helperText":[]`)

 note: If you need to use quotation marks, the character must be 'escaped' with a backslash.
 For example, the quotation marks around "Pending" in `helperText` are escaped like this: `\"Pending\"`